Chubflix/automatic1111-async-api-proxy/docs/deployment.md

 Notes:
 - The provided docker-compose.yml will read variables from your local .env and also pass them into the container.
 - You can override the port without editing files: PORT=4000 docker compose up --build

+Persistence and SQLite volume
+- The Compose file mounts a named volume at /data inside the container: `db-data:/data`.
+- The default DB_PATH is set to /data/jobs.db in .env.example so the SQLite file is persisted to the volume.
+- Data persists across container restarts.
+To inspect on the host: `docker volume ls` then `docker run --rm -v <volume_name>:/data alpine ls -l /data`.
+- To use a host bind instead of a named volume, replace the service volumes entry with `- ./data:/data` (ensure ./data exists and is writable), and keep DB_PATH=/data/jobs.db.

 Quick usage examples
 - Submit a job (txt2img):